docker/compose/design/architecture.md

 ## Modules

-In addition to the subsystems have, we have sevaral components that may cross subsystem boundaries, referened to as components.
+In addition to the subsystems have, we have several components that may cross subsystem boundaries, referened to as components.
 We have the following
 components: